FreddieJH/size_dist_fitting/README.md

 Observed fish body size data can be found in the `input/data/` folder.
 The stan code for fitting the bayesian models can be found in the `input/models/` folder.

 ## Output

+# To-do list

+-   run the population models for longer, with tighter priors on eps parameters (4000 runs, with mean of eps at -6 and sigma of 0.5, upper limit of -2)

+    -   **158pops**

+    -   1223pops

+-   run for ecoregions

+    -   188ecos

+    -   822ecos